 These protocols are intended to result in improved patient care by prehospital providers.
 They reflect the current evidence-based practice and consensus of content experts.
-These protocols are not intended to be absolute treatment documents, rather as principals and directives which are sufficiently flexible to accommodate the complexity of patient management.
-No protocol can be written to cover every situation that a provider may encounter, nor are protocols a substitute for the judgment, and experience of the provider.
-Providers are expected to utilize their best clinical judgment and deliver care and procedures according to what is reasonable and prudent for specific situations.
-However, it will be expected that any deviations from protocol shall be documented and reviewed, according to regional procedure.
+These protocols are not intended to be absolute treatment documents; they are principles and directives, which are sufficiently flexible to accommodate the complexity of patient management.
+No protocol can be written to cover every situation that a provider may encounter and this set of protocols is not a substitute for the judgment and experience of providers.
+Providers are expected to utilize their best clinical judgment and deliver care and procedures, according to what is reasonable and prudent for specific situations.
+It is expected that any deviations from protocol shall be documented and reviewed, according to regional procedure.